- Is the Flue Discharge Spark Arrestor Screen in place, secure, clean and in good condition?

 - Is the area within a 20’ radius of the Horizontal Discharge clear of any combustible materials, including: dry grass, trees, leaves, paper, etc??
 Refer to the Owners Manual for installation specifics.

-- Double-check clearance distances all around the unit, as listed on the WHS label
+- Double-check clearance distances all around the unit.

 - Are the Clean-Out Cover Gaskets, Door Gasket and Reaction Chamber in good shape, meaning not cracked, de-laminated, etc. as described in the manual?